-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

-- Monkeypox is a disease caused by a virus (germ) and is similar to cowpox, camelpox, and smallpox.
-It was first seen in laboratory monkeys.
+Monkeypox is a disease caused by a virus.
+It was first found in laboratory monkeys.
 Monkeypox is a common animal disease of rodents, such as mice and squirrels, in the Central and West African rainforests.
-A shipment of infected rare pets, Gambian rats, caused a monkeypox outbreak in the United States in 2003.
-These rodents infected prairie dogs, which were sold as pets, and later on spread the infection to people.
-It is a public health problem because the infection spreads very fast.
+The public health department needs to be informed of a monkeypox infection.
+It is a public health concern because the infection spreads quickly.

 WHILE YOU ARE HERE:

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 may be used if you have an infection that can be passed from person to person.
 Healthcare providers and visitors may need to wear gloves, a face mask, or a gown.
 Visitors should wash their hands before leaving to keep from spreading germs.

 is a small tube placed in your vein that is used to give you medicine or liquids.